 - Enables you to claim statutory damages and attorney's fees: Copyright registration also enables you to claim statutory damages and attorney's fees in a copyright infringement case.

 - Creates a public record: Copyright registration notifies the world that your work is indeed copyrighted and that you own the copyright.
 Copyrighted works are protected for the life of the creator plus 70 years.

 Luckily, the process for registering and applying for a copyright is easy and doesn't even require tearing yourself away from the internet.
 The steps for copyright registration are listed below.

 Step 1: Make sure your work is eligible.

-Not just anything can be copyrighted, and a lot of people get confused about the difference between a copyright and a patent.
-Copyrights exist to protect created work and media, like books, music and software.
-Patents exist to protect inventions, processes and objects, like scientific devices or unique consumer products.
+Not just anything can be copyrighted, and many people are confused about the difference between a copyright and a patent.
+Copyrights exist to protect created work and media, like books, music, and software.
+Patents exist to protect inventions, processes, and objects, like scientific devices or unique consumer products.